AndrewBarba/Bluebird.swift/README.md

 }
 ```

-You can also iterate over a sequence in series using `map(series:)`.
+You can also iterate over a sequence in series using `mapSeries()`.

 ### reduce